 The five core phases of a project

-An awareness of the five core project phases helps project teams write project plans because it gives them a framework to work with.
+A solid understanding of what the project management process entails should help project managers and team leaders creat better project plans.
+An awareness of the five core project phases provides a framework for building a project plan across an industry.
 It's easier to plan a whole project when you think about how all the different project phases and tasks will fit into its development and lifecycle.

 1. Project initiation